FreeCAD/FreeCAD-documentation/wiki/B-Splines.md

 To create B-splines, go into a sketch and use the toolbar button **[<img src=images/Sketcher_CreateBSpline.svg style="width   *16px"> [Create B-spline](Sketcher_CreateBSpline.md)**.
 Then left-click to set a control point, move the mouse left-click to set the next control point and so on.
 Finally right-click to finish the definition and create the B-spline.

 By default uniform cubic splines are created, except there are not enough control points to do this.
-So when you create a B-spline with only 2 control points, you get of course a spline that is single linear Bézier curve, for 3 control points you get a quadratic Bézier curve, first with 5 control points you get a cubic B-spline consisting of 2 Bézier segments.
-(Starting 0.20) You can also use press D while making creating a B-spline to set it\'s degree (it will still fall to a lower degree if less points are provided).
+So when you create a B-spline with only 2 control points, you get of course a spline that is single linear Bézier curve, for 3 control points you get a quadratic Bézier curve, first with 5 control points you get a cubic B-spline consisting of 2 Bézier segments. <small>(v0.20)</small>  You can also use press D while making creating a B-spline to set it\'s degree (it will still fall to a lower degree if less points are provided).

 To create periodic B-splines (B-splines that form a closed curve), use the toolbar button **[<img src=images/Sketcher_CreatePeriodicBSpline.svg style="width   *16px"> [Periodic B-spline](Sketcher_CreatePeriodicBSpline.md)**.
 It is not necessary to set the last control point onto the first one because the B-spline will automatically be closed   *